 Further emphasizing that sanitary conditions are improving, the officials said more than 72 percent of the city’s 24,000 restaurants earned “A’’ grades compared to 65 percent a year ago.
 They also highlighted the most recent tax data available showing restaurant sales were up 9.3 percent from June 2010 to February 2011.

 Whether the boost in sales can be attributed to the grading system is debatable.
 But the greater concern for some restaurant owners is the fairness of the system itself, the accuracy of the inspections, and whether or not more prestigious restaurants are getting an unfair opportunity to manipulate their grades into the A range.

 For health officials, the Council’s hearing came at an inopportune moment.
 The New York Post reported over the weekend that Per Se, consistently rated among the city’s best restaurants, had avoided a “B” grade with a telephone call to a city official, in which the restaurant successfully argued that the inspection report had contained errors.

 City Hall officials quickly pointed out that several dozen restaurants, of varying degrees of prestige, had taken the same route to contest alleged violations and avoid a protracted adjudication process.
 Mr. Bloomberg, at his news conference on Tuesday, referred to any suggestion of undue influence as “an outrage.”

 Others have accused the city of simply using the new system as a source of revenue.
 NY1 notes that in the last fiscal year, the city collected $42.4 million in fines, about four times more than it collected in 2003.

 Bloomberg himself isn't deterred by a B rating, though.
-According to the Times, the mayor has continued patronizing a coffee shop near his Upper East Side pad despite its recent drop from an A to a B-graded establishment.
+According to the Times, the mayor has continued patronizing a coffee shop near his Upper East Side pad despite its recent drop from an A to a B grade.